codebtech/wp-feature-flags/README.md

 ### PHP

--   Run `./local` from your preferred CLI.
-Ensure you have Docker installed and running.
 The WordPress unit and integration tests depends on `wp-env` setup.
 Ensure you run `yarn wp-env:coverage` before running the tests.

 -   To run unit tests `yarn php:unit`
 -   To run integrations tests `yarn php:integration`